 - The ability to communicate effectively in English or French

-Two Pathways for Foreign Caregivers to Become a Permanent Resident
+Two Pathways for Foreign Caregivers to get a Canadian Caregiver Visa and become a Permanent Resident

 The Government of Canada will process a total of 5,500 permanent resident applications from caregivers each year under two pathways.
 Applicants must generally meet these requirements:

 - A Canadian post-secondary degree, diploma or certificate of at least one year, or a foreign degree that is assessed to be equivalent

 - Has taken a designated English or French test and met the minimum language levels.
 For registered nurse or registered psychiatric nurse, the minimum level is Canadian Language Benchmark (CLB) 7.
 For all other job categories, CLB 5